Radical Civic Union: Splits

+Focus: Yrigoyen presidency

-In 1903, Hipólito Yrigoyen began to reorganize the Radical Civic Union for a new revolution.
+In 1903, Hipólito Yrigoyen began to reorganize the UCR for a new revolution.
 Two years after he led the armed uprising known as the Revolution of 1905, which although it failed to put sufficient pressure on the official party, it was able to cause a party breakdown.

 The more progressive leaders of the autonomists, such as Carlos Pellegrini and Roque Sáenz Peña, began to support that it was necessary to make institutional changes to hold back the growth of social and political conflict.